kyohyper/RiderSystemM1/README_EN.md

 # Virtual Masked Riders
-This is a minecraft mod for forge. <br>
+This is a minecraft mod for forge.
+You can transform some masked rider by installing this mod in your Minecraft client<br>
 Now I'm developing it...